OpenSextant/SolrTextTagger/README.txt

  * tagsLimit: The maximum number of tags to return in the response.
 Tagging effectively stops after this point.
 By default this is 1000.
- * rows: Solr's standard param to say the maximum number of documents to return, but defaulting to 10000.
+ * rows: Solr's standard param to say the maximum number of documents to return, but defaulting to 10000 for a tag request.
  * fl: Solr's standard param for listing the fields to return.
  * Most other standard parameters for working with Solr response formatting: echoParams, wt, indent, etc.

-overlaps:
+Options for the "overlaps" parameter:
  ALL: Emit all tags.
  NO_SUB: Don't emit a tag that is completely within another tag (i.e. no subtag).
  LONGEST_DOMINANT_RIGHT: Given a cluster of overlapping tags, emit the longest